chrisrhymes/bulma-clean-theme/docs/pages/table-of-contents.md

 ---
 layout: page
-title: Page With Contents
+title: Table of Contents
-subtitle: Example page with contents
-toc: true
-#toc_title: Custom Title
+subtitle: Pages
-menubar: example_menu
+menubar: docs_menu
 show_sidebar: false
+redirect_from:
+    - /page-with-contents/
 ---

 ## Introduction

-This is an example page with contents that are generated from the page content.

-The page contents are generated automatically using [Jekyll TOC](https://github.com/allejo/jekyll-toc).
+The table of contents are generated automatically from the page content using [Jekyll TOC](https://github.com/allejo/jekyll-toc).

 ## Set Up

 To add contents to your page add `toc: true` to the page's front matter.
+The contents will be displayed at the top of the page, above the content.
+You can also make the contents in the [menubar](#displaying-the-contents-in-the-menubar).

-### Contents Title
+## Contents Title

 To overwrite the default title for the contents, set `toc_title: My Custom Title` in the page's front matter.

-### Example Front Matter

 ```yaml
 layout: page